Bayesian cluster analysis: Point estimation and credible balls: Credible balls of partitions

-The credible ball is the smallest ball around $\bc^*$ with posterior probability at least $1-\alpha$.
+where $\epsilon^*$ is the smallest $\epsilon \geq 0$ such that $ P(B_\epsilon(\bc^*)|\mathcal{D}) \geq 1-\alpha.$ The credible ball is the smallest ball around $\bc^*$ with posterior probability at least $1-\alpha$.
 It reflects the posterior uncertainty in the point estimate $\bc^*$; with probability $1-\alpha$, we believe that the clustering is within a distance of $\epsilon^*$ from the point estimate $\bc^*$ given the data.
 It can be defined based on any metric on the space of partitions, such as VI and $\tB$.
 If the smallest non-trivial ball under VI or $\tB$ has posterior probability of at least $1-\alpha$, the credible balls under the two metrics will coincide (see Property \ref{prop:closest_part}).
-Typically, however, they will be different, see the discussion at the end of Section \ref{sec:compare_VIvBL}.
+Typically, however, they will be different.

 From the MCMC output, we can obtain an estimate of $\epsilon^*$, and thus the credible ball of level $1- \alpha$.
 First, the distance between all MCMC samples $\lbrace \bc^m \rbrace$ and $\bc^*$ is computed.
 For any $\epsilon \geq 0$,